alexkisielewicz/home-library-app/README.md

 ##  External user's goal

 As a user I would like to:
-- be able to clearly understand application's purpose
+- be able to clearly understand application's purpose from the first contact
-- be able to use program with real usability
+- be able to use program in real life
 - be able to easily navigate the program and access all features
 - be able to receive feedback to actions taken
 - be able to decide what to do next, what features to use